MichalWis108/gettingstarted/README.txt

-Getting Starter with Ubuntu here
+Getting Starter with Ubuntu here.

+New text here.